 Vaccination Scheduler (Available beginning April 2021)

 Next month, Digital Pharmacist will be launching a new feature of the Patient Engagement Platform.
 The Vaccination Scheduler will help pharmacy teams turn vaccination waitlists into appointments, send reminders, and facilitate hands-free check-in from a single platform.

 Our data-encrypted platform keeps communication secure and HIPAA-compliant.
 And with bulk and targeted two-way messaging capabilities, you can send mass scheduling notifications, start individual conversations, and answer healthcare questions.

 Automate reminders and check-ins

 Offer your patients a fast, efficient vaccination experience with automated appointment reminders and notifications.
 You can select from a range of pre-populated messaging templates or create your own.
-And with the ability to check-in straight from their phones, no one will have to leave the car.
+And with the ability to check in straight from their phones, no one will have to leave the car.

 Customize your vaccination calendar

 Whether you’re coordinating with multiple locations or working around staff availability, our Vaccination Scheduler allows you to customize your clinical calendar.
-Choose your own date ranges, appointment lengths, and number of appointments per day, and keep track of cancellations and no-shows.
+Choose your own date ranges, appointment lengths, and the number of appointments per day, and keep track of cancellations and no-shows.

 To learn more about Digital Pharmacist’s digital engagement and The Role of Pharmacists in COVID-19 Vaccinations, and program support tools, request your free software demo today.